kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 - **spin_resolved_analysis**: perform the spin-resolved analysis and can be used to discover new spin-resolved topology for a given tight-binding model with spins constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/)
 These modules are within the framework of original [PythTB](https://www.physics.rutgers.edu/pythtb/).

-The physics of spin-resolved topology and the numerical scheme of nested Wilson loop calculation are detailed in Ref.
+The physics of spin-resolved topology and the numerical scheme of nested Wilson loop calculations are detailed in Ref.
 [3].
 Our nested Wilson loop module (nestedWilsonLib) can be used to compute both the Wilson loop (Berry phase, or Wannier charge center) and the nested Wilson loop spectrum for a given tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/).
-Combining the two modules (nestedWilsonLib and spin_resolved_analysis) one can compute the spin-resolved Wilson loop and the nested spin-resolved Wilson loop spectrum for a given [PythTB](https://www.physics.rutgers.edu/pythtb/) tight-binding model with spins.
+Combining the two modules (nestedWilsonLib and spin_resolved_analysis) one can compute the spin-resolved Wilson loop and the nested spin-resolved Wilson loop spectrum for a given [PythTB](https://www.physics.rutgers.edu/pythtb/) tight-binding model with a spin degree of freedom.

 ## Installation